All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 April 1887: “The Chicagos will retain the blue that is so well known.”
 From the Kansas City Journal, April 12, 1887.

 May 1887: “The Chicagos have discarded their blue uniforms for a neater one of white and blue.”
-From the New York Evening Telegram, May 13, 1887.
+From the New York Evening Telegram, May 13, 1887, and the Patterson (NJ) Morning Call, May 14, 1887.
 Note, it is unknown what this alternate uniform looked like as more information is needed to create a rendering.

 July 1887: “Clothes don’t win pennants.
 The Chicagos always were a tough-looking crowd in their dark blue uniforms.”
 From the Chicago Tribune, July 13, 1887.